The Choi-Cholesky algorithm for completely positive maps: Proof of the main results

 \continueparagraph for any CPCB\=/map ${\Phi : L^{1}(H_{1}) \to L^{1}(H_{2})}$.
 Recent developments \cite{BocheFonoKutyniok2026ArticleNonComputablePseudoInverse} indicate that $\mathfrak{C}(\Phi)\BaseVector{2} = \zeta^{(\Phi)}_{2}$ may fail to be Borel\==Turing computable in $\{\Phi(\ElementaryMatrix{i}{j})\}_{i,j=1}^{2}$ \wrt the norm topology.
 However, our constructions appear to be at least \highlightTerm{effectively computable}. \footnote{ roughly, this extends Turing-computability to separable spaces, \cf \cite[\S{}40.B]{Kechris1995BookDST}, \cite[\S{}3D--E]{Moschovakis2009DstBook}. } \end{rem}

-Whilst our dilations appear to be non-computable in the Borel\==Turing sense, they involve standard operations which can all be implemented in modern programming languages.
-The chief advantages of our construction over the approach taken in the literature include its applicability to the infinite-dimensional setting as well as the canonical nature of its construction relative to the choice of ONB.
+This paper has achieved its primary goal of obtaining dilations via standard operations which can all be implemented in modern programming languages.
+The chief advantages of our construction over the approach taken in the literature include its applicability to the infinite-dimensional setting and its canonical nature relative to the choice of ONB.
 Addressing the question posed at the start of the paper, we have achieved explicitly described natural dilations of CP\=/maps.
-It is a matter of future research to see whether and how our constructions can be exploited in applications such as signal recovery, denoising of quantum channels, recognition of entangled states, \etcetera.
+Possible applications \exempli to the study of quantum states, quantum channel tomography (\cf \cite{ BenderskyPaz2013Article, BaldwinKalevDeutsch2014Article, BelovDubovIvanov2026Misc } ), \etcetera remain an area of keen interest.

 \setcounternach{section}{1} \documentpartappendix